rvolz/BicBucStriim/README.md

 * individual books can be downloaded or emailed
 * information about your favourite authors can be added (links, picture)
 * global search
-* speaks Dutch, English, French, German, Italian
+* speaks Dutch, English, French, German, Galician, Italian
 * is ready for mobile clients
 * provides login-based access control
 * users can be restricted by book language and/or tag